httpie/cli/docs/README.md

 - The `--download` option only changes how the response body is treated.
 - You can still set custom headers, use sessions, `--verbose, -v`, etc.
 - `--download` always implies `--follow` (redirects are followed).
-- `--download` also implies `--check-status`
-  (error HTTP status will result in a non-zero exist static code).
+- `--download` also implies `--check-status` (error HTTP status will result in a non-zero exist static code).
 - HTTPie exits with status code `1` (error) if the body hasn’t been fully downloaded.
-- `Accept-Encoding` cannot be set with `--download`.
+- `Accept-Encoding` can't be set with `--download`.

 ### Streamed responses

-Responses are downloaded and printed in chunks which allows for streaming and large file downloads without using too much memory.
+Responses are downloaded and printed in chunks.
+This allows for streaming and large file downloads without using too much memory.
-However, when [colors and formatting](#colors-and-formatting) is applied, the whole response is buffered and only then processed at once.
+However, when [colors and formatting](#colors-and-formatting) are applied, the whole response is buffered and only then processed at once.

 ### Disabling buffering